formalco/pulumi-formal/docs/_index.md

         value: '<apiKey>'
 ```

-You can also use `pulumi config set formal:apiKey <apiKey>` to set the API key.
+You can also use `pulumi config set formal:apiKey <apiKey> --secret` to set the API key.

 Credentials can also be provided by using the `FORMAL_API_KEY` environment variable.